GabeSol7/SPEC-Lab-Resources/README.md

 ### **Software Programming**
 Tools and tutorials for research computing
-- **Statistical Programs** - Resources for Python, R, SQL, and Stata
+- **Statistical Programs** - Resources for Python, R, SQL, and Stata.
+Please feel free to visit https://www.uscspec.org/applied-data-science-trainings for additional, structured data trainings.
 - **Bibliography Managers** - Guides for EndNote, Mendeley, and Zotero

 ---